What's Mongolia Really Like?

 No matter how much an outsider researches and studies another country, it's difficult to really understand what's going on there until you're physically present.
 We can only read books and articles and statistics to try to paint a picture in our minds of what a nation and its people are like and what their issues really are.
 When I was first told I would be going to Mongolia to be a Peace Corps Volunteer in community and economic development, I immediately immersed myself in as much information as I could get my hands on about the country.
 After the preliminary research and three months of in-country training in the language, culture, and business sector, I set off to my site in a remote area of western Mongolia with the confidence that I had a good understanding of what the people needed and of the work I would be doing.
 But it was only then that my eyes really opened and my outsider's assessment slowly began to crumble.
 I will try to give you snapshots of what exactly exists when one begins to clear away that rubble.

 The problems I had heard so much about from my time as an "outsider" included widespread poverty, lack of infrastructure, the decline of the nomadic culture, and an extremely harsh climate.
-None of these reported problems is false, by any means.
+None of these reported problems are false, by any means.
 An average monthly salary is $50 to $60; there are virtually no paved roads outside the capital; nomadic herders are selling off their animals and urbanizing; and the average temperature for nearly half the year is below freezing, which results in a difficult growing season for crops and loss of livestock in especially difficult winters.
 The situation for these people looked pretty bleak from my perspective.

 But when I realized a pound of potatoes costs about 7 cents and a couple of $70 yaks could feed a family of four for an entire winter, I understood that people can live relatively comfortably and in good health despite the poverty figures.
 And there is virtually no industry outside the capital and its neighboring cities that are connected by rail, so what is the need for anything much more than the dirt roads that crisscross the vast, sparsely populated countryside?
 And, sure, the weather's difficult, but the population has been able to adapt to it over millennia.
 Gradually, I came to understand the people and build a more realistic picture of their situation.
 Certain issues, such as the declining number of nomadic herders, are not problems at all, but merely reflections of the times.